ErpNetDocs/info/information/why-we-explain-erp.md

 - what constraints it guarantees,
 - what behavior remains stable over time.

-ERP.net is designed around these principles.
+@@name is designed around these principles.

 ---